elastisys/compliantkubernetes/docs/operator-manual/capacity-management.md

 !!!note

-    Compliant Kubernetes can be configured to [require resource requests](../user-guide/safeguards/enforce-resources.md) for all Pods.
+    Welkin can be configured to [require resource requests](../user-guide/safeguards/enforce-resources.md) for all Pods.

 !!!important